AntonLabus/tradesignals-/README.md

 ## Deployment

 This project is configured for deployment on Netlify.
 Ensure the build command is `npm run build` and the publish directory is `.next`.

+## Configuration

+- LIVE_PRICE_ANCHOR_RATIO (or NEXT_PUBLIC_LIVE_PRICE_ANCHOR_RATIO):
+	Controls when to re-anchor computed SL/TP levels to the current live price.
+	If the ratio between current price and last close exceeds this value, levels are re-anchored.
+	Default: `1.2` (20% difference).
+Must be greater than `1.0`.